StephenRicher/HiCFlow/README.md

 * [HiC Analysis + Haplotype Assembly](example/config/config-HiC+Phase.yaml)
   * Run standard HiC workflow and haplotype assembly pipeline.
   * Requires a set of pre-called variants.
-  * **If high quality calls from WGS data are available then we recommended using these rather than performing variant calling from the HiC data using HiCFlow.**
+  * **If high quality calls from WGS data are available then we recommend using these rather than performing variant calling with HiCFlow.**
 * [Allele Specific HiC](example/config/config-ASHiC.yaml)
   * Perform allele-specific HiC workflow.
   * Requires a set of phased variants, either from HiCFlow or another source.

+**Note:** If relative file paths are provided in the configuration file, then these are **relative to the working directory**.
+The working directory itself (defined by workdir) is relative to the directory ``snakemake`` is executed.
+If not set, the working directory defaults to the directory containing the Snakefile.
+Relative paths can be confusing; they are used here to ensure the example dataset works for all users.
+If in doubt, simply provide absolute paths.

 ## Usage